- AI and Machine Learning

 After defecting briefly from her 13-year stint with Blue Ridge last fall, she wised up and came back to continue bestowing her inventory optimization wisdom on Blue Ridge customers as they look amp up their successes with inventory optimization.

 One of the areas where Tracy has led many customers to success is optimizing New Items.
-She did a podcast with PlanningPosts to discuss a puzzling conundrum…
+She did this podcast to discuss a puzzling conundrum…

 New-item inventory continues to frustrate many companies.
 For some reason, poor performance on new items is extremely common – yet, extremely tolerated – and is a huge area of opportunity for improving results.